Brendan Donovan Player Props: Cardinals vs. Marlins

-On Monday, Brendan Donovan (.489 on-base percentage in past 10 games, 117 points above season-long percentage) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+On Tuesday, Brendan Donovan (hitting .395 in his past 10 games) and the St. Louis Cardinals face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:10 PM ET.

-In his most recent game, he notched a home run while going 3-for-4 against the Yankees.
+He had three hits (going 3-for-4 with a home run and two RBI) in his last appearance against the Yankees.

 Brendan Donovan Game Info & Props vs. the Marlins